Convergence, stability and robustness of multidimensional opinion dynamics in continuous time

 where the interaction function, $a_{ij}(t)$ is state independent and only a function of time.
 The $a_{ij}(t)$ are assumed to be nonnegative and measurable and the model represents a general ``consensus seeking system'' where $x_i(t)$ are some agent attributes that are scalar functions of time.
 Hendrickx and Tsitsiklis prove that under the assumption that the interaction functions $a_{ij}(t)$ satisfy the \emph{cut-balance} condition, trajectories converge to a limit which is in the convex hull of initial attributes $x_i(0)$, $i = 1, 2,\dots,n$.
 Moreover, Hendrickx and Tsitsiklis \cite{hendrickx2013} provide sufficient conditions for the consensus and the disagreement of any two agent attributes $x_i(t)$, $x_j(t)$, $i,j = 1,2,\ldots,n$, $i \neq j$ as $t \to \infty$.
 We note that, the so-called type symmetric interaction functions, where there exists $K$ such that for all $i,j$, and $t$, it holds that $a_{ij}(t) \leq K a_{ji}(t)$, automatically satisfy the cut-balance condition.

-The models described so far maintain the identity of each agent by modeling the state as an ordered $n$-tuple $(x_1,\dots,x_n)$ where $x_i \in \real^d$ denotes the $i$th agent's opinion.
-If one is not interested in maintaining the identities of individual agents then the state may be modeled by a measure on $\real^d$ leading to the ``Eulerian'' viewpoint.
+The models described so far consider the state as an ordered $n$-tuple $(x_1,\dots,x_n)$ where $x_i \in \real^d$ denotes the $i$th agent's opinion.
+The agents may alternatively be regarded as a continuum as in \cite{blondel2010continuous}.
+It is also possible to consider a model where the identity of the agents is not important.
+In that case the state may be modeled by a measure on $\real^d$.
 In this viewpoint the state space can be taken to be the space of finite Borel measures on $\real^d$.
-This allows one to incorporate continuum of agents as well as discrete agents and help study behavior under large agent number limits.
-See Canuto et al.\ \cite{canuto2008eulerian,canuto2012eulerian} for instance where $d$-dimensional opinions are considered.
+See Canuto et al.\ \cite{canuto2008eulerian,canuto2012eulerian} for an ``Eulerian" approach where $d$-dimensional opinions are considered.
 A proof of convergence of all trajectories (as $t \to \infty$) for discrete time model is provided in \cite{canuto2012eulerian}.
 An analogous result is stated without proof for the continuous time case in \cite{canuto2008eulerian}.

 {\bf Contributions of this work:} In our study we generalize the model in \eqref{eq:blondels} to $d$-dimensional opinions with finite number of agents indexed by $i =1,2,\ldots,n$.
 We consider